BayAreaMetro/travel-model-one/utilities/toll_calibration/Readme.md

 5. Run [`TollCalib_go.bat`](TollCalib_go.bat) in the command prompt

-For runs on aws, keep the Remote Desktop Connection connected for the duration of the toll calibration run because it's necessary to maintain the connection to the M or L drive.
-Results will be automatically copied back to a the drive location specified by the user (`L_DIR` in [`TollCalib_Iterate.bat`](TollCalib_Iterate.bat)).
+For runs on aws, keep the Remote Desktop Connection connected for the duration of the toll calibration run, so results will be automatically copied back to a the drive location specified by the user (`L_DIR` in [`TollCalib_Iterate.bat`](TollCalib_Iterate.bat)).